-Personal protective equipment must be utilized at all times during laboratory sessions or when participating in activities in the laboratory area.
-The following guidelines are to be utilized:
+Personal protective equipment must be always utilized during laboratory sessions orwhen participating in activities in the laboratory area.
+The following guidelines are to beutilized:

 - 1. Examination gloves must be worn any time contact with potential pathogenic microorganisms are present. - 2.
 Masks must be worn any time contact with potential pathogenic microorganisms are present or when there is a potential for contact with vapors and/or particles from dental materials.